pabloinsente/sf_for_beh_ss/README.md

 If you see more packages, your pip installation is probably not pointing to the `/venv` directory (this often happens when you forget to activate your venv).

-Once we have the venv **activated** (this is easy to forget), we can safely install dependecies using pip.
+Once we have the venv **activated** (this is easy to forget), we can safely install dependencies using pip.

 #### 2.5 Installing packages